dotgovsolutions/Windows-10-and-Powershell/README.md

-# Windows 10 and Powershell
+# Windows 10 and PowerShell

 ## Before Beginning this Module
 - [x] You need a laptop